Bonheur-ANGO/Rock-paper-scissor-with-javascript/README.md

 The game has a basic user interface that allows the user to choose their option and displays the computer choice.
 The choice of computer is random each time.

+You can see live demo at : https://bonheur-ango.github.io/Rock-paper-scissor-with-javascript/

 ![demo](./assets/demo.png)